 - 2 tablespoons oil olive or vegetable oil

 - fine sea salt and freshly ground black pepper

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Line a baking tray with baking paper or aluminum foil.

-- Bake for one hour or until the juices run clear and the skin is golden brown and crispy.
-Serve with roasted potatoes and tomato salad.
+- Bake for 40 minutes to one hour or until the juices run clear and the skin is golden brown and crispy.